Vianney (singer): Career

 On 27 January 2015, he won the W9 Talent Award over other nominated acts Christine and the Queens, Indila, Black M, Irma, The Dø, Camélia Jordana, Peter Peter, Brigitte and Adrien Gallo.
 He was nominated for "Revelation Album of the Year" during Victoires de la musique 2015.
 In 2016, he won the "Artiste interprète of the Year" at the same event.

-Since 2021, Vianney has served as a coach on the competition The Voice – La plus belle voix.
+From 2021 to 2025, Vianney served as a coach on the competition The Voice – La plus belle voix.

 Personal life

 In 2020, Vianney married Catherine Robert, and had his first child with her in 2021.